-In accordance with the act, the Secretary of HHS has left maximum policy discretion to the states.
-The federal information collection and reporting requirements for states were substantially reduced to require only information essential to federal administration and congressional oversight.
-State decisions, directed by public participation in the development of grant applications, largely replaced federal regulations in shaping the program for fiscal years 1982-99.
+In accordance with the Act, the Secretary of HHS has left maximum policy discretion to the grantees.
+The federal information collection and reporting requirements for grantees were substantially reduced to require only information essential to federal administration and congressional oversight.
+Grantee decisions, directed by public participation in the development of grant applications, largely replaced federal regulations in shaping the program for fiscal years 1982-1999.